 These were all the highlights from the trip but James and i did SO much more than this, i also got to meet up with one of my best friends from exchange.
 It was so lovely to see her again and we spent 4 hours catching up in Silinkari (the best cafe!) and looking around the indoor market!

 Thanks for reading!
 I definitely recommend anyone to visit Finland if you ever have a chance its definitely my favourite country in the world and i cannot wait to go back again!
+Tampere is a lovely place to visit during the summer, but there are so many different things you can do in Tampere in the winter too.
+Such a great destination for all seasons!
 Have you ever visited Finland before?
 Do you like the look of Finland?
 Do you like staying in hostels?